FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Experiments on Fairness-Aware Learning Methods Comparisons

-\paragraph{Regression task} For FairICP and FDL, the hyperparameters used for linear model and neural network are as follows: \begin{itemize} \item Linear: we set $f$ as a linear model and use the Adam optimizer with a mini-batch size in \{16, 32, 64\}, learning rate in \{1e-4, 1e-3, 1e-2\}, and the number of epochs in \{20, 40, 60, 80, 100\}.
+\item Linear: we set $f$ as a linear model and use the Adam optimizer with MSE loss and a mini-batch size in \{16, 32, 64\}, learning rate in \{1e-4, 1e-3, 1e-2\}, and the number of epochs in \{20, 40, 60, 80, 100\}.
 The discriminator is implemented as a four-layer neural network with a hidden layer of size 64 and ReLU non-linearities.
-We use the Adam optimizer, with a fixed learning rate of 1e-4.
-The penalty parameter $\mu$ is set as $\{0, 0.3, 0.5, 0.7, 0.8, 0.9\}$. \item Neural network: we set $f$ as a two-layer neural network with a 64-dimensional hidden layer and ReLU activation function.
-The hyperparameters are the same as the linear ones. \end{itemize}
+We use the Adam optimizer, with cross entropy loss and a fixed learning rate of 1e-4.
+The penalty parameter $\mu$ is set as $\{0, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9\}$. \item Neural network: we set $f$ as a two-layer neural network with a 64-dimensional hidden layer and ReLU activation function.
+The hyperparameters are the same as the linear ones. \item Density estimation of $Y|A$ and $A|Y$: we use MAF with 5 MADE components and two hidden layers of 64 nodes each.
+We use Adam optimizer with 0.001 learning rate. \end{itemize}